 Transforming Government ICT in New Zealand

-By Tim Occleshaw, Government Chief Technology Officer and Deputy Chief Executive, Department of Internal Affairs, New Zealand
+By Tim Occleshaw, Government Chief Technology Officer & Deputy Chief Executive, Department of Internal Affairs, New Zealand

 In New Zealand, we have a vision of a coherent ICT ecosystem across government enabling better public services for our citizens.
 Such an ecosystem is critical to getting the right service experience for the citizens in a digital world –and our citizens must have trust and confidence that they can have personal, secure, private access to the government services they need—anytime, anywhere.